gabmontes/resume/README.md

 The platform is controlled from a very complex real-time web application.
 I successfully stabilized the quality of its communication layer and developed a new modular approach to activate features by configuration which is very important due to the diversity in needs of different customers.

 Some of the main customers in Argentina are: Telefónica, Telefé, Compañía de Medios Digitales, Endemol and La Corte (Fútbol Para Todos).
 And around the world: Telefónica, Verizon and others.

+Finally, in July, 2015, I started providing trainig classes of PhoneGap/Cordova, AngularJS and Node.js at [Coderhousr](http://coderhouse.com/).
+This is one of many ways to give back to the community and I really enjoy helping others walk the complex path to master new tools and technologies.

 ## Some personal projects